 The Cybersecurity Maturity Model Certification Accreditation Body (CMMC-AB) is still actively developing the CMMC and all the processes that will surround obtaining a certification.

-If you wish to start working with the government, becoming compliant with the CMMC requirements is not something that will happen overnight.
-It is best to at least start focusing on the CMMC Level 1 requirements now so you can expedite the certification process.
+Whether you currently hold contracts with the government or you wish to start working with the government, becoming compliant with the CMMC requirements is not something that will happen overnight.

 This ultimately depends on how quickly your organization adapts to change.
 Agile businesses oftentimes incorporate all the changes in 4-6 months, while organizations more reluctant to change can take 1 year or longer.